 Cloudflare engineers deal with billions of SSL requests on a daily basis, so when a new security vulnerability is discovered, we have to act fast.
 Many vulnerabilities don’t affect users due to our strict security standards, but we love explaining how encryption breaks.

 In early 2016, we saw web client support for AEAD ciphers increase from under 50% to over 70% in only six months.
-Learn why cipher block chaining is inherently secure.
-Read more ›
+Learn why cipher block chaining is no longer considered completely secure.
+Read More

 Set up a domain in less than 5 minutes.
 Keep your hosting provider.
 No code changes required.